aaronkyle/social-development/context/accountability-mechanisms/README.md

 * [`idb_iic`](./idb-iic_mici/) <!-- included in Susan Park's database -->
 * [`world-bank.md`](./wbg_idb-ida_ip/) <!-- included in Susan Park's database -->

 **NOTE:** Just a bit after I began this project, [Susan Park](https://susanmpark.com/) [published a database of claims submitted to MDB accountability mechanisms between 1994 and 2016](https://susanmpark.com/database-multilateral-development-banks-accountability-mechanisms).
-I'll eventually cross-reference this resource).
+I'll eventually cross-reference my work against this resource&mdash;thank you, Dr. Park.
+It might also be interesting to re-create [Glass Half Full](https://www.ciel.org/reports/glass-half-full-the-state-of-accountability-in-development-finance-jan-2016/).

 I would ulitmately like to build a tool that pulls and re-organizes these data into a common framework.
+[I am working toward this end on Observable](https://observablehq.com/collection/@aaronkyle/independent-accountability-mechanisms-iam).

 --